FabianRamelsberger/XR-Photon-Multiplayer/README.md

 - I have used the ParrelSync for testing.
 You can see this in the toolbar

 ## Builds
 -  Android: Located in the specified project directory.
 -  Desktop: Available in the project directory.
+- For easier testing, the desktop version is windowed

 ## Starting the Game